If you have noticed that your emails are going to spam for various receivers, this can indicate many reasons why this has happened:

-- you're not using a reliable method to send emails;
+You are not using a reliable method to send emails

-The next most common cause is not a reliable method of sending a message.
+The next most common cause is a not reliable method of sending a message.
 If you are sending emails via Webmail or any mail client (except plugins), you can go to option 3.

 When sending via SMTP, only your domain will be there, which increases the trust for the recipients 🚀